 By the numbers: Onshore oil and gas leasing and drilling under the Biden administration

-While many industry lobbyists and politicians are using the current crisis to call for opening more public lands for drilling, publicly-available data compellingly shows why watering down drilling safeguards is exactly the wrong path to take.
-Combined, the oil and gas industry holds leases to nearly 25 million acres of publicly-owned minerals, almost half of which sit unused.
-Companies now hold nearly 9,000 approved, but unused drilling permits, all of which could be put to use today.
-Further, oil production on public lands is at levels not seen in nearly two decades, despite industry claims that the Biden administration has suppressed domestic production.
+Meanwhile, many industry lobbyists and politicians are continuing to use the energy crisis caused by the war in Ukraine to call for opening more public land for drilling.
+But publicly-available data compellingly show that leasing and drilling on federal public lands won’t alleviate pain at the pump.
+Combined, the oil and gas industry holds leases to nearly 24 million acres of publicly-owned minerals, almost half of which sit unused.
+Companies also hold more than 6,700 approved but unused drilling permits, all of which could be put to use today.
+Further, oil production on public lands is at its highest level in nearly two decades, despite industry claims that the Biden administration has suppressed domestic production.

 This dashboard provides an at-a-glance look at onshore oil and gas leasing under the Biden administration, including permitting and production that has occurred on leases sold prior to the start of the administration and statistics from past and upcoming lease sales.
-Learn more about the data on our dashboard, or jump straight into the data.
+Learn more about the data on our dashboard, or jump straight in.
 This dashboard will be regularly updated.

 To understand this dashboard and the terms therein, it’s important to understand the overall process for leasing and development on America’s public lands.
 Industry is in the driver’s seat from the get-go.
 The process starts when companies nominate lands they’d like to see offered for lease.
 In response, the Bureau of Land Management (BLM) is obligated to evaluate nominated lands, usually through a public process.
 A lease sale is held at the conclusion of that process.
 Once a company has a lease, the next step is to get a drilling permit.
 Because of how the outdated rules are written, it’s very hard for BLM to say “no” at this point and refuse to issue the permit, regardless of potential impacts on other values and our climate.